hegl0027/Mayo-BaseCamp/README.md

   npm run build
   ```

+The resulting files from this step will be placed in the project's root directory, under the `dist` folder.
+This default behavior is defined in the __mayo-build-config.json__ configuration and can be changed as required.

 __Note:__ The TFS build configuration will likely have a build step that executes this same script, it is good practice to ensure this command works before attempting a TFS build.

 ###Unit Testing ([Karma](https://karma-runner.github.io/0.13/index.html))